 About The Corn Latitudes

 Note to first-time visitors: Because of the limitations of the website software I chose to build it with, The Corn Latitudes can be seen properly only on maximized screens of PCs browsed with Chrome, Edge, Opera, or Firefox and on Macs with Safari.
 Tablets and iPads must be viewed using Chrome or Safari.
-For the moment, the archives is not readable on smartphones.
+For the moment, the archives is not readable on smartphones, but then what is?.